kaungmyat-htet/kaungmyat-htet.github.io/index.md

 ### AI Researcher
 **Baksters Co.** · _Intern_
 June 2023 – Apr 2025 · 1 year 11 months
+- Researched and developed a personalized recommendation system for a novel-reading platform by constructing user profiles from reading behavior and analyzing preferences.
+- Built a semantic search system using vector embeddings for contextual similarity search, replacing traditional keyword matching to improve content discovery.
+- Integrated and experimented with vector databases including ChromaDB, FAISS, and Elasticsearch to support efficient retrieval and ranking of content in content discoveries and RAG pipelines.
-- Developed demo chatbots using Large Language Models (LLMs) with LangChain, LangGraph, Ollama, and Gradio, integrating Tesseract OCR for document text extraction.
+- Developed chatbots using LLMs with LangChain, LangGraph, Ollama, and Gradio, integrating Tesseract OCR for document parsing.
-- Implemented Retrieval-Augmented Generation (RAG), AI agents, and semantic search with LLMs such as OpenAI, Gemini, and Llama.
+- Implemented Retrieval-Augmented Generation (RAG), semantic search, and AI agents using models such as OpenAI, Gemini, and Llama.
-- Built a Knowledge Discovery Learning (KDL) web application and Line OA messaging system using the Line Messaging API, Python, and Django.
+- Designed and deployed a Knowledge Discovery Learning (KDL) web application and Line OA messaging system using Python, Django, and the Line Messaging API.
-- Leveraged knowledge in LLMs, LangChain, LangGraph, and Ollama to enhance AI-driven applications.
+- Leveraged knowledge in LangChain, LangGraph, Ollama, AWS EC2, and vector databases.

 ### Junior Research Assistant
 **Intelligent System Research Lab (ISL)**